 Earlier today, in the course of praising the extraordinary support and enthusiasm of Texas Rangers fans, I unfairly and inaccurately disparaged fans of the New York Yankees.
 Those remarks were inappropriate.
 Yankees fans are among the most passionate and supportive in all of baseball.

 I have spoken directly to Hal Steinbrenner and Randy Levine to apologize for my intemperate comments.
 I would like to express again how proud we are of our fans and how remarkably they have supported the Rangers throughout lean times and now during this magical season.

 Apology accepted.
 Just don't do it again.

-Well, excuse me, Mr. Met Fan, whose team spent $132.7 million this season and finished 12 games out of the Playoffs.
-Whose team outspent 25 MLB teams and finished with a worse record than 16 of those.
-Whose team has spent more money since Opening Day 1987 than any team except the Yankees and has no World Championships and one measly Pennant to show for it – and that one ending with the Yankees beating them in the World Series and clinching at Shea Stadium?
+Well, excuse me, Mr. Met Fan, whose team spent $132.7 million this season, and finished 12 games out of the Playoffs: Whose team outspent 25 MLB teams, and finished with a worse record than 16 of those?
+Whose team has spent more money since Opening Day 1987 than any team except the Yankees, and has no World Championships and 1 measly Pennant to show for it – and that one ending with the Yankees beating them in the World Series and clinching at Shea Stadium?